DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentModel/index.rst

 The DIRAC Development Model relies on the excellent Git capability for managing code branches which is mandatory for a distributed team of developers.

-The DIRAC code management is done using the `Github service <https://github.com/DIRACGrid>`_ as the main code repository.
-The service provides also facilities for bug and task tracking, Wiki engine and other tools to support the group code development.
-Setting up the Git based development environment and instructions to contribute new code is described in :ref:`contributing_code` subsection.

 The DIRAC python2 releases are described using a special configuration file and tools are provided to prepare code distribution tar archives.
 The tools and procedures to release the DIRAC software